wnyc/django-crowdsourcing/docs/producers/options.rst

 **Title**

 The title displays on the survey report page.
+If you leave this field blank, crowdsourcing will use the survey title.

 **Slug**